Y--Archimedes pump construction for Topock

 Interior, Department Of The

-The U.S. Department of the Interior, through the Bureau of Reclamation, is soliciting bids for the replacement of Generator Step-Up (GSU) transformers at three power plants within the Trinity River Division of California's Central Valley Project.
-The project involves the supply, installation, and commissioning of nine transformers, along with associated components such as surge arresters and bus systems, while ensuring compliance with safety and environmental regulations, including asbestos abatement.
-This initiative is critical for modernizing the electrical infrastructure and maintaining reliable power generation, with an estimated contract value ranging from $35 million to $50 million.
-Interested contractors must submit their proposals by the specified deadline, and for further inquiries, they can contact Matthew Thomas at mthomas@usbr.gov or by phone at 916-978-5117.
+The Department of the Interior, through the Bureau of Reclamation, is seeking bids for the replacement of Generator Step-Up (GSU) transformers at three power plants as part of the Trinity River Division in California's Central Valley Project.
+The project involves the supply, installation, and commissioning of nine transformers, along with associated components such as surge arresters and bus systems, while ensuring compliance with safety and environmental regulations.
+This initiative is crucial for modernizing the electrical infrastructure and maintaining uninterrupted power generation during the replacement process.
+The estimated contract value ranges from $35 million to $50 million, with proposals due by January 31, 2025.
+Interested bidders can contact Matthew Thomas at mthomas@usbr.gov or call 916-978-5117 for further information.

 Active